kurt-staelens/ACI-panel/README.md

 Early R&D Risk Analysis

-🧠 The Solution: The ACI Method
+🧠 The Solution: The ADP Method
-ACI simulates an Artificial Think Tank by compelling eight specialized AI agents (Experts) into a structured and reproducible deliberation process:
+ADP simulates an Artificial Think Tank by compelling eight specialized AI agents (Experts) into a structured and reproducible deliberation process:

 Step	Description	Goal
 Round 1	Independent Exploration by 4 Experts.
 Elimination of groupthink.